The Destruction of Sports Infrastructure in the Gaza Sector

 Refugees established service centers in Jabalia, Rafah, Khan Yunis, Al-Shati,

-Al-Nuseirat, Al-Bureij, and Al-Maghazi, which became clubs with their own
+Al-Nuseirat, Al-Bureij, and Al-Maghazi, which became clubs with their own teams,

-in the development of sports in the Strip.
+development of sports in the Strip.
 It is estimated that there were around

 fifty-eight sports clubs in the Strip before October 7, 2023, with football